 - 8) I cannot get email from the unit - Below are some common solutions to email problems. - 1.
-Make sure a numeric IP address is used for the SMTP Server IP address. - 2.
-The unit needs a 'From' address to send an email. - 3.
-There should only be one email address in each 'To' field. - 4.
-SMTP port not correct for email server - 5.
-SMTP User/Password need
+Check the Event Log for email errors.
+This may help diagnose the problem. - 2.
+Make sure a numeric IP address is used for the SMTP Server IP address (and POP3 IP address if used). - 3.
+The unit needs a 'From' address to send an email. - 4.
+There should only be one email address in each 'To' field. - 5.
+Some email servers require the POP3 fields to be filled in.
+If POP3 isn't required these fields should be left blank.